Broadsign Integration

 Description

 Parses VAST XML responses.
-Extracts media files, tracking URLs, deal IDs from custom extensions, and creative metadata.
+Extracts media files, tracking URLs, deal IDs from custom extensions (supports multiple naming variants), and creative metadata.
 Supports VAST 2.0, 3.0, and 4.0.

 • Name